 AUDIE CORNISH: The loudest arguments over the proposed consumer agency often center on what kind of business it would cover.
 Republican Minority Leader Senator Mitch McConnell...

-Senator CHRIS DODD (Democrat, Connecticut; Senate Banking Committee Chairman): The idea, to use his language, that we're covering florists and accountants and lawyers and dentists - nothing could be further from the truth.
+CHRIS DODD: The idea, to use his language, that we're covering florists and accountants and lawyers and dentists - nothing could be further from the truth.

 CORNISH: That's head of the Banking Committee, Democrat Chris Dodd.
 Dodd says only companies with significant financial business would be covered.
 But critics take issue with that definition.

-Sen. DODD: That's not a bad point.
+DODD: That's not a bad point.
 I understand that.
-But dont tell me it covers a florist.
+But don't tell me it covers a florist.
 Under any, any definition of the word, significantly involved in financial services and products, excludes retailers and merchants across the country.

-Mr. MICHAEL CALHOUN (President, Center for Responsible Lending): They're trying to attack the Consumer Protection Agency by giving existing bank regulators veto power over it, by limiting its enforcement authority, by limiting its rule-making authority.
+MICHAEL CALHOUN: They're trying to attack the Consumer Protection Agency by giving existing bank regulators veto power over it, by limiting its enforcement authority, by limiting its rule-making authority.

 CORNISH: For instance, the Republican alternative plan would've placed the agency in the FDIC and let the banking regulators sign off on consumer rules.
 The amendment failed, but Republican Richard Shelby was forecasting the GOPs next move way before the vote.

-Senator RICHARD SHELBY (Republican, Alabama): If our proposal's not around, we're going to be trying to surgically strike a lot of stuff -obnoxious stuff - out of this bill.
+RICHARD SHELBY: If our proposal's not around, we're going to be trying to surgically strike a lot of stuff - obnoxious stuff - out of this bill.

-Senator TOM CARPER (Democrat, Delaware): The problem I have with having 50 attorney generals step in and try to enforce the rules and regulations from this new bureau and in 50 different states, each with their our perspective, I think it invites, almost a patchwork quilt.
+TOM CARPER: The problem I have with having 50 attorney generals step in and try to enforce the rules and regulations from this new bureau and in 50 different states, each with their our perspective, I think it invites, almost a patchwork quilt.